GitbookIO/gitbook/docs/templating/conrefs.md

 # Content References

-Content referencing (conref) is a convenient mechanism for reuse of content from other files or books.
+Content referencing (conref) is a convenient mechanism to reuse content from other files or books.

 ### Importing local files

-Importing an other file's content is really easy using the `include` tag:
+Importing an other file's content is easy using the `include` tag:

 ```
 {% include "./test.md" %}